Holographic Schwinger effect with a rotating probe D3-brane: Discussion, Summary and Conclusion

 \section{Discussion, Summary and Conclusion}

-~~~~We set the probe D3-brane fixing at a middle position in $AdS_5\times S^5$ to have the angular velocity and systematically finish the potential investigation in holographic Schwinger effect.
-We discover, for zero temperature case, the faster the angular velocity, the farther the distance of the test particles at D3-brane, the potential barrier of total potential energy also grows higher and wider.
-For finite temperature case, besides the potential research under AdS black hole metric, we find that the system temperature is associated with a certain direction angular velocity in $S^5$ in D3-brane configuration figure.
-We further discover: Near the horizon, if the system temperature is reduced, it means that the gravity effect grows weak, the separate distance of test particles increases and a certain angular velocity in $S^5$ can achieve the same effect.
+~~~~We fix the probe D3-brane in the middle of $AdS_5\times S^5$ to have the angular velocity and then proceed to finish the potential investigation in holographic Schwinger effect.
+We discover that for zero temperature case, the faster the angular velocity, the farther the distance of the test particles at D3-brane, the potential barrier of total potential energy also grows higher and wider.
+For finite temperature case, besides the potential research under AdS black hole metric, we find that the system temperature is associated with a certain direction angular velocity in $S^5$ in D3-brane configuration.
+We further discover that Near the horizon, if the system temperature is reduced, it means that the gravity effect grows weak, the separate distance of test particles increases and a certain angular velocity in $S^5$ can achieve the same effect.